yannick murphy

 I found mother dead in the kitchen.
 The white flour was on her apron.
 It was up her arms.
 It was between the laces of her boots.
 It was in her mouth.
 The doctor said she died from an infection in her lungs.
 I thought she died from breathing in the flour.
 From the inside out, it turned her into a ghost.
 I never went into that kitchen again.
 The kitchen can kill you, I thought.
 I closed my eyes and was walking across the sea.
 Each time I remembered it, it was as if I was more there than the first time.
 I noticed more things.
 The white sand crabs burrowing beside my feet.
 The water coming in, the bubbles springing up from beneath me, filling in between my toes, creeping up the hem of my silk skirt.

-from HERE THEY COME
+Excerpt from HERE THEY COME

 Here come the hot dog men.
 Fuck, if they aren't all foreign, all coming from lands with camels and beaches with black volcanic ash for sand or lands with wives with scarves up to the eyes, lands where love is through a hole in the bedsheet, lands where marriages are on hilltops, and goats, bell-necked, graze nearby.
 They are silent down the avenue except for the wheels of their carts and the slosh of the water their long skinny hot dogs float in.
 So early down the avenue there are hardly any cars, and they own the lanes, pushing their carts down the middle wearing sometimes three sweaters, their arms bulging in nubby hand-knitted yarns, their shoes sometimes not shoes, just sandals worn with socks, their hair greased or just greasy, the dandruff held tight behind bars of coarse strands of thick prickly hair at the napes of their cross-hatched necks.